brycie-boy/The_Cosmos/Sensations.md

 ## Sensations #

 Sensations, one of the [[The five aggregates]]. is defined as the "affective tone" of experience.
-It consists of painful, pleasant, and neutral feelings.
-The cause and condition for the manifestation of the feeling aggregate is the contact between the internal and external [[Six sense bases]].
+It consists of painful, pleasant, and neutral sensations.
+The cause and condition for the manifestation of sensations is the contact between the internal and external [[Six sense bases]].

 ___